 this 1834 print shows shipping close to Hurst Spit, and provides a tantalising glimpse of the spit settlement

 Hurst Castle seen here on a print produced in 1842 - notice the form of the old foreground lighthouse and the presence of a second lighthouse behind the building also shown on the 18th century print (above)

 New Forest ponies, cattle, pigs, sheep and donkeys are a popular part of the New Forest scene and an important element of the local economy.
-But 65 were killed and 18 injured on the roads in 2012.
-Always take care, then, when driving.
+But in 2012, for example, 65 were killed and 18 injured on the roads.